Rockfish are a bottom-dwelling fish that can be found hiding amongst the cover of natural and artificial reefs and other structures deep in the ocean.

-If you are fishing at deeper depths then the best jigging rods will purpose built for the job and should be capable of working a heavy jig setup 250 feet down.
+If you are fishing at deeper depths then jigging rods that are purpose built for the job are required and should be capable of working a heavy jig setup 250 feet down.

 For some of the most experienced fishermen and women, using a reddish brown colored jig is considered best for catching large rockfish species.

 Be sure to not let the fast current produce too much slack in your line as this will undoubtedly cause you to miss strikes—especially at depths of more than 100 feet.

 It’s often best to use a heavy jig that will drop straight down without much fluctuation.
 Some anglers prefer a more diamond-shaped jig when fishing in shallow waters, but there’s no need to get too caught up in styles as rockfish are not known to be a very picky fish.
 When they’re hungry, they’re biting.

 Made sure your jig has reached the desired level you expect to catch rockfish at.
 Once you’ve reached the depth you want, simply work your jig up and down, whipping it in a manner that might seem to mimic a bait fish diving and swimming upward as it searches for small bits of food at such depths.